Tips for Packing and Moving Delicate Furniture

 Be sure to designate every fragile item clearly by writing the word FRAGILE with a red marker on the box or a strip of tape placed around the wrapping.
 You may think you’ll remember which tall rectangular item is the 100-year old armoire and which is the sturdy entertainment center, but when everything is bundled in protective layers and your helpers are moving furniture back and forth you may lose track of which items require special care.

-As a general rule of thumb, delicate items should be top loaded inside the moving truck.
+As a general rule of thumb, delicate items should be top-loaded inside the moving truck.
 Larger mirrors and artwork should be placed between mattresses and box springs.
-Smaller items like household electronics should skip the moving truck all together and be packed in the trunk or backseat of a car if possible.
+Smaller items like household electronics should skip the moving truck altogether and be packed in the trunk or backseat of a car if possible.